AlirezaRahimpour/Transformers-LLM/README.md

-# Transformers-LLM-LVM
+# Transformers-LLM
 My reimplementations of some of the attention-based models.
 Work in progress.
-- [x] Pretraining transformer encoder
+- [x] Pretraining the transformer decoder
-- [ ] Fine-tune for specific data
+- [ ] Finetune for our specific data